knative/func/docs/guides/language-packs.md

 │   ├── Gemfile
 │   ├── Rakefile
 │   └── README.md
-└── runtime.yaml
+└── manifest.yaml
 ```

-## `runtime.yaml`
+## Language Pack Manifests

-The `runtime.yaml` file contains metadata that Language Pack providers
+A Language Pack's root level `manifest.yaml` file contains metadata that
-may include to configure the build and deployment of function projects
+Language Pack providers may include to configure the build and deployment
-created with the Language Pack.
-The following fields are recognized.
+of function projects created with the Language Pack.
+The following fields
+are recognized and may be used to override any defaults set in the repository's
+root directory `manifest.yaml`.

 ### `builders`
-REQUIRED: A set of key value pairs identifying builder images capable of
+OPTIONAL: A set of key value pairs identifying builder images capable of
 building a project from this Language Pack.
 The `default` key will be
 set as the builder image in `func.yaml` for a newly created project from
 the template.
+If not set in the Language Pack's `manifest.yaml`, these values
+must be provided in repository root `manifest.yaml`

 ```
 builders: